 Nourishing Basics

-The Nourishing Basics Cook Book provides basic nutrition information and delicious recipes for healthy meals, which are quick and easy to prepare.
+The Nourishing Basics Cookbook provides basic nutrition information and delicious recipes for healthy meals, which are quick and easy to prepare.
 Food is a substance that nourishes and promotes growth.
 If food does not provide nourishment or promote growth, it is a pollutant to be avoided.
 Nourish your family and yourself with fresh, wholesome food in its natural state.

 Choose a variety of colors when planning your meals.
 The brighter the color naturally, the higher the amount of vitamins and minerals in the food.
 Each color indicates a different mineral.
 For example, natural sodium, found in yellow and orange foods, is good for the stomach, digestion, and joint mobility.
 Iron, found in red, purple, and brown foods, is good for the liver and blood.
 Magnesium, found in green foods, calms and cleanses the body.
 Calcium, found in white foods, helps to build strong bones and teeth.

-Always read the Ingredients section of all products you buy and learn about the companies and people behind them.
+READ the Ingredients section of all products you buy and learn about the companies and people behind them.
 Choose companies that are committed to providing healthy products with quality ingredients, rather than merely profiteering by using the cheapest ingredients possible.

 READ the research by Nancy Swanson PhD and Stephanie Seneff PhD: